forseti-security/forseti-security/README.md

 # Forseti Security
-Forseti Security is a toolset built with and shared with everyone.

-The goal is to enable Organizations to secure their use of Google Cloud Platform (GCP) and collaborate with the rest of the security community.
-There are three key features to the toolset:
+Forseti Security helps you secure your Google Cloud Platform (GCP) environment.

+It provides:
-* Visibility: Build and store an inventory of your GCP footprint.
+* [Visibility](google/cloud/security/inventory/README.md): Builds and stores an inventory of your GCP resources.
-* Detection: Find policy violations across various resources in GCP.
+* [Detection](google/cloud/security/scanner/README.md): Finds policy violations across various resources in GCP.
-* Enforcement: When applicaible apply changes to enforce policy.
+* [Enforcement](google/cloud/security/enforcer/README.md): Applies changes to enforce policy when needed.

+We are continually improving Forseti Security and invite you to submit feature requests and bug reports under Issues.
+If you would like to contribute to our development efforts, please review our [contributing guidelines](/CONTRIBUTING.md) and submit a pull request.

 ## Installation
 There are two ways to install Forseti Security.